 BAYCAT produces “Zoom In,” a half hour series that airs on Access SF, channel 29.
 Students, ages 9–15, develop the concept, shoot the video, conduct the interviews, create the animation and compile the music for each of the segments.
 By participating in classes taught by working filmmakers titled “Art of Animation,” “My TV,” and “First Movie/First Audio,” students with no previous experience with film or video produced the insightful Why Violence?

+Editor.
 Graduated from the Academy of Art in 1990 with a degree in Photography.
 Interestingly, video production is where she ended up.
 She has worked for the City of Fairfield for over 10 years where she shoots and edits video productions.
 Mary is proud to be a Native Northern Californian, and happy to call her beloved Bernal Heights home.

 Garden of Friendship.
 After receiving an M.A. from SF State, Eric took a hiatus from the video production field to save a little money for travel and other explorations.
 He hopes to combine his passion for travel and learning with documentary work and is seeking other media artists to collaborate on a documentary about the art of the Burning Man Festival.

-Shoe Biz, Narrative, 16mm 25 min.
+Director/Producer, Shoe Biz, Narrative, 16mm 25 min.

-Breckenridge, Haifa, Bronze City, Los Angeles Film Fest, Edinburgh International, Manheim, Amiens, Worldfest Houston, Malta, Suffolk County, Joey Awards, Wine Country Film Festival
+Festivals/Awards:Breckenridge, Haifa, Bronze City, Los Angeles Film Fest, Edinburgh International, Manheim, Amiens, Worldfest Houston, Malta, Suffolk County, Joey Awards, Wine Country Film Festival

-Caroline Blair is a Bay Area filmmaker and teacher.
-Her two narrative short films, Urban Steal(1990) and The Day I Shot President Kennedy(1995) appeared in over 30 film festivals nationally and internationally and earned 8 awards.
-Caroline freelances as a screenwriter and script consultant in San Francisco.
-She currently teaches filmmaking at City College of
+Writer/Director Caroline Blair is a Bay Area filmmaker and teacher.
+Her three narrative short films, Urban Steal(1990) and The Day I Shot President Kennedy(1995), and The Queen of Beechwood Drive(2009), have appeared in over 30 film festivals nationally and internationally and earned 10 awards.
+The Queen of Beechwood Drive won “Best of Bernal” in the Bernal Heights Outdoor Cinema festival in 2010.

 Bajo California (1999)